Edmund Hakewill-Smith: Military career

-Postwar

 After the war, Hakewill-Smith commanded the Lowland District in Scotland before serving as President of the Military Court for War Crimes Trial of German Field Marshal Albert Kesselring.
 He retired from the army in 1949.

-In addition, he served at Windsor Castle as a Military Knight of Windsor, later being appointed Lieutenant Governor of the castle (1964–1972) and was created a Knight Commander of the Royal Victorian Order in 1967.
+In addition, he served at Windsor Castle as a governor of the military knights of Windsor, taking over from Lieutenant General Sir Charles Kavanagh in March 1951, later being appointed Lieutenant Governor of the castle (1964–1972) and was created a Knight Commander of the Royal Victorian Order in 1967.
 He died in Kingston upon Thames, Surrey in 1986 at the age of 90.